 Photos on Pixabay are crowdsourced from creatives around the world.
 The library includes over one million varied royalty-free images.
 All of them are of HD quality and available for free download.
-The resource does accept submissions from anyone but they are curated by a professional photographer and image editor.
-The photos are manually reviewed for technical quality and legal validity before the publication, so they are a safe choice for your marketing team.
+The resource does accept submissions from anyone, but a professional photographer and image editor curate them.
+The photos are manually reviewed for technical quality and legal validity before publication, so they are a safe choice for your marketing team.

 Skitterphoto was launched in 2014 by two amateur photographers, Peter Heeling and Rudy van der Veen from Groningen and Drenthe (Netherlands).
 They decided to publish pictures they shoot on their own website because it was hard to find good quality photos for free.

 All photos on Skitterphoto are public domain, which means you can use them for free for any purpose your coworking brand might have.
-You may download and edit photos and even use them commercially.
+You may download and edit photos (e.g., remove backgrounds) and even use them commercially.

 PikWizard is a free stock photos resource owned by Wavebreak Media, which is a photo and video production company headed by Sean Prior, entrepreneur and videographer.
 The website makes a good impression of a professional resource.
 It offers hundreds of thousands of images from various contributors for free.
 Most of them are seasoned stock media producers.

-The library has its own custom license, which allows to use the images in commercial projects, with a sensitive use clause.
+The library has its own custom license, which allows the use of images in commercial projects, with a sensitive use clause.
 You can't resale pics from PikWizard or use them for resale products such as t-shirts, posters, etc. These are the only copyright restrictions.